 Employers expect their workers to be good team players.
 While getting the work done and contributing fairly is expected of you as a team player, you should also be willing to take risks, step outside of your comfort zone, and do more than what is asked to boost the strength of the team.

-If one member fails to contribute, it could pose a threat to the team, so employers look for someone who is reliable, hard-working, flexible, and is able to work well both alone and with others.
+If one member fails to contribute, it could pose a threat to the team, so employers look for someone reliable, hard-working, flexible, and can work well both alone and with others.

 Let’s say you are a graphic designer.
 Just a few finishing touches and you’re done with the project you worked on for three days.
 Everything is going well – then your faulty computer crashed.

 You weren’t able to save the file.
 You tried to recover it but it’s not backed up successfully.
 You can either dig your head under the ground and cry about it or get yourself together and take action.